jacksu/zeppelinhub-documentation/README.md

-# Hub Documentation by Readthedocs
+# ZeppelinHub Documentation by Mkdocs

-This repository is just a test for Hub Documentation.
+This repository is just a test for ZeppelinHub Documentation.

 # Documentation URL
 Click [Here](http://ahyoungryu.github.io/hub-documentation/) :)